alex-cres/vacation-project/README.md

 CREDITS
 --------

-This module was created by OSSCube Solutions Pvt Ltd <www dot osscube dot com>
+This module was created by OSSCube Solutions Pvt Ltd.
-Guided by Bhupendra Singh <bhupendra at osscube dot com>
+Guided by Bhupendra Singh.
-Developed by Radhey Shyam <radhey at osscube dot com>
+Developed by Radhey Shyam and Navneet Kumar.
-and Navneet Kumar <navneet at osscube dot com >
-It was further continued by Alexandre Realinho
+It was further continued by Alexandre Realinho.